Robotic Contact Juggling: Introduction

 \subsubsection{Rolling Kinematics}

 First-order kinematics models the evolution of contact coordinates $\q$ between two rigid bodies when the relative contact velocities are directly controlled.
 The second-order kinematics is a generalization of the first-order model where the relative accelerations at the contact are controlled.
 The second-order kinematics is used in our derivation of the rolling dynamics to describe the evolution of the contact coordinates during rolling motions.
-In Section~\ref{sec:rolling_kinematics} we describe the second-order kinematics, which include the work of Sarkar. et al. \cite{Sarkar1996}, our corrections to that work~\cite{Woodruff2019}, and our new expression for the acceleration constraints that enforce pure rolling.
+In Section~\ref{sec:rolling_kinematics} we describe the second-order kinematics, which includes the work of Sarkar et al.~\cite{Sarkar1996}, our corrections to that work~\cite{Woodruff2019}, and the derivation of a new expression for the acceleration constraints that enforce pure rolling.